- Creating and Making Use of a New Result Template

 It can be used in and out of the search results page.
 This article explains how to use it in both scenarios.

-For the search box to work properly, you need to include the Coveo Search Resources component on every pages that will host the search box.
+For the search box to work properly, you need to include the Coveo Search Resources component on every page that will host the search box (see Coveo Hive Renderings List).

 Scenario 1: Different Search Boxes in and out of the Search Results Page